-- Select fresh, mature, firm apples.
-Do not use apples that show signs of decay or mold.
+- Select ripe or slightly over-ripe apples.
+Do not use fruit that shows signs of decay or mold.

-- Pre-treatment Solution--any of the following can be used to prevent darkening and help destroy harmful bacteria during drying:
+Either of the following can be used to prevent darkening and help destroy harmful bacteria during drying:

-- Use clean, food-grade dehydration equipment or oven with drying trays or racks that allow for good air circulation.
+- Clean, food-grade dehydration equipment or oven with drying trays or racks that allow for good air circulation

 - Storage containers

 - Airtight bags, plastic, or glass containers for refrigerator storage